 There's no denying in these somewhat uncertain times the current housing market is a little bit unpredictable.
 If you're thinking about putting your house on the market or currently listing, there are a few quick fixes to make your home look truly irresistible to potential buyers.

 Making your home appealing for new buyers shouldn't take up too much of your time or money, but it's these little details which make all the difference...

 Curb appeal is something your house has, or doesn't.
 Many of factors contribute to curb appeal, some of which are out of your hands altogether.
 That said, there are a few super easy things you can do to make sure your house stands out above the rest:

-- Clean Windows.
+Clean Windows.
 Making sure your windows have had a good clean, inside and out, will instantly make your house sparkle.
-Don't forget to give all the window frames a good scrub down, and if they need a little sand and a pint, it's definitely worth doing!
+Don't forget to give all the window frames a good scrub down, and if they need a little sand and a paint, it's definitely worth doing!

-- Tidy Up.
-I mean, this may seem obvious, but there's nothing worse than rubbish or an old sofa or old building supplies scattered around your driveway.
+Tidy Up.
+I mean, this may seem obvious, but there's nothing worse than rubbish, an old sofa or old building supplies scattered around your driveway.
 Tidy up to give the best first impression possible.

 2. Finish Those Odd Jobs Around the House

 Maybe you've been meaning to fill those holes in the wall, or repaint the hall way from those mucky fingerprints.
 Make sure you set aside a weekend to get all of the little odd jobs done around the house.

 If you feel like you've got nothing left to do, run through this little check list- there's bound to be something you've missed!